Header Banner

-How To: Tune up a crankbait for a straight path
+How to Tune up a crankbait for a straight path

 How many times have you been on the water and you've cast off a crankbait?
 You pick up the crankbait rod and make a cast, start your retrieve and your bait runs off to the side.
 Tuning will keep it straight.
 Wade Bourne, host of Wade's World on MyOutdoorTV, shows you how to tune up a crankbait.